 The IRS has taken its Data Retrieval Tool offline, but the Department of Education assures families and students that the FAFSA application remains safe and available online.
 The U-M Office of Financial Aid recommends that students complete their 2017-18 FAFSAs without delay, manually entering tax return information so that we receive your information by April 30 to consider you for all aid.
 Read more in this post.

 Volumes in our office are high this time of the year, whether students are contacting us by email, phone, fax or in person.
 If you have submitted documents, it may take up to 5 business days for receipt of these documents to show up on Wolverine Access in the student’s secure portal.
-We appreciate your patience as we work to award aid for 2017-18 and for the 2017 Spring/Summer terms.
+We appreciate your patience as we work to award aid for 2017-18 and for the 2017 Spring and Summer terms.

 The U-M Student Employment Office recently updated its website: https://studentemployment.umich.edu.
 The refreshed website allows students to apply for multiple jobs in one visit and offers better navigation and tools for visitors, including employers.
 The Student Employment Office is part of the U-M Office of Financial Aid and assists students looking for part-time work while attending college.